Spiti Valley | Strangers in the Hidden Himalayan land

-Next morning we were walking around the town, but this time in the bright day light.
+The next morning we were walking around the town, but this time in the bright daylight.
 A few kids were walking with their parents to schools and the Tabo monastery was yet to open to the visitors.
 We walked to the only helipad of Tabo, next to the Spiti River overlooking giant barren mountains.

 The Tabo monastery opened in no time.
 This most ancient monastery in Spiti should never be missed from the places to see in Spiti Valley.
 We walked around the premises reading the framed verses of the Lotus Sutra and preachings of the Dalai Lama.
 Interiors were colorful with the Buddha statue and an image of the 14th Dalai Lama in the center.
 Images of other Buddhist scholars adorned the surrounding walls.
 We spend a few minutes there before walking towards the old monastery complex.

-The old monastery of Tabo is a collection of hidden caves with treasures of wisdom.
+The old monastery of Tabo is a treasure trove of Buddist wisdom.
 These are mud caves, thousands of years old and many efforts are being made to preserve them by the Archaeological Survey of India.
-Every cave has beautiful handmade wall paintings which you are instructed not to touch.
-It was pitch dark inside with only a single beam of light illuminating the place.
+Every cave has beautiful handmade wall paintings that you are instructed not to touch.
+It is pitch dark inside with only a single beam of sunlight penetrating from its roof.
 A handheld torch helped us see the paintings.
-The monks looking after the place, explained us the significance of each statue and painting.
+The monks looking after the place, explained to us the significance of each statue and painting.
 The Maitreya Buddha statue is the main attraction here.

-Amazed by the treasures of Buddhist wisdom in the ancient Tabo Monastery, we started for Dhankar.
-Driving past Tabo, we were amidst the barren mountain ranges shadowing us on both sides while the river flowed in its own calmness.
-The only colours in these deserts were the pink and purple cacti blooms which looked so pretty despite the harsh surroundings.
+Driving past Tabo village, we were amidst the barren mountain ranges shadowing us on both sides while the river flowed in its own calmness.
+The only colors in these deserts were the pink and purple cacti blooms which looked so pretty despite the harsh surroundings.